 The First National Bank Of Butler

-The First National Bank Of Butler in Ohio printed $21,600 dollars worth of national currency.
-Very few banks in the country issued less than $25,000 face value of national bank notes.
-Currency from this bank should be very rare.
-This national bank opened in 1902 and stopped printing money in 1910, which equals a 9 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Butler issued 2 different types and denominations of national currency.
+The First National Bank Of Butler in Pennsylvania printed $215,850 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1864 and stopped printing money in 1879, which equals a 16 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Butler issued 9 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Butler was located in Richland County.
-It was assigned charter number 6515.
+For the record, The First National Bank Of Butler was located in Butler County.
+It was assigned charter number 309.